s-saleem/cloth-simulation/README.md

 ## Video

-A video of the results can be found here: https://youtu.be/E0S3BfkH8nM
+A video of the results is available here: https://youtu.be/E0S3BfkH8nM